 Let us examine, with the specificity that these organizations avoid, what each of them actually proposes for Black economic advancement.

 The NAACP.
-The organization’s economic priorities include advocacy for minimum wage increases, opposition to predatory lending, support for fair housing enforcement, and promotion of workforce development programs (NAACP Annual Report, 2025; IRS Form 990, 2021–2025).
-These are legitimate concerns.
-They are also entirely reactive — responding to existing conditions rather than proposing to create new ones.
+Among the organization’s economic priorities are advocacy for minimum wage increases, opposition to predatory lending, support for fair housing enforcement, and promotion of workforce development programs (NAACP Annual Report, 2025; IRS Form 990, 2021–2025).
+While legitimate, these concerns remain entirely reactive, responding to existing conditions rather than proposing to create new ones.
 The NAACP’s economic agenda does not include any of the following.

 - A capital formation strategy